StackVista/stackstate-docs/stackpacks/integrations/dotnet-apm.md

 ### Configuration Variables

 The following tables list the supported configuration variables.
-Use the first name \(e.g. `DD_TRACE_AGENT_URL`\) when setting environment variables or configuration files.
-The second name, if present \(e.g. `AgentUri`\), indicates the name the `TracerSettings` property to use when changing settings in the code.
+Use the first name \(for example, `DD_TRACE_AGENT_URL`\) when setting environment variables or configuration files.
+The second name, if present \(for example, `AgentUri`\), indicates the name the `TracerSettings` property to use when changing settings in the code.

 The first table below lists configuration variables available.